Frequently Asked Questions

 - Distancing between Guide Groups – TEA will work with local outfitters like NASTC, ASI and Gateway to coordinate climbing locations to reduce site crowding and heavy traffic.
 Coordination like this, will prevent different climbing groups from mixing during the climbing day and week.

-- PPE (2) – Guides may wear gloves if they’d prefer when checking participants’ harness, knots and other climbing essential safety equipment.
+- PPE – Guides may wear gloves and masks if they’d prefer when checking participants’ harness, knots and other climbing essential safety equipment.
 Guides may wear masks when performing these safety procedures.

 - Sanitizer – Guides will have sanitizer on hand for cleaning their hands and for participants to use.

-Blacksmithing is a highly intense, and physically demanding art form and practice.
+Blacksmithing is a highly intense, creative, physically demanding art form and practice.
 Based on our decade of instruction, we are prioritizing mitigating risk of burns and other accidents over COVID-19 mitigation while participants are engaged in blacksmithing.
-Because of this baseline experience, and the intensity blacksmithing presents (especially in the summer months), masks will be optional while engaged in the activity.
+Because of this baseline experience, and the intensity blacksmithing presents (especially in the summer months), masks will be optional outside and while engaged in the activity.
 All blacksmithing activities will take place outside to reduce risk of transmission.
-Campers and staff will wear masks when not actively blacksmithing.
+Campers and staff will wear masks when inside buildings or vehicles.

 To mitigate injury or harm from archery based activities, masks will not be required when archery is underway to enhance instruction, focus, clarity and communication between participants and instructors.
+Mask are optional for campers and staff outside.
 Other modifications include, but are not limited to:

 - Those engaged in the activity will be distanced 6’ from their nearest fellow camper when in the act of shooting.